vyhaophan/vyhaophan.github.io/_posts/2024-11-17-assistant-use.md

 ---

 # Overview
 Hi.
-In my previous [post](https://vyhaophan.github.io/blog/2024/assistant-function-call/), but it is not enough.
+In my previous [post](https://vyhaophan.github.io/blog/2024/assistant-function-call/), I have built a multi-function assistant.
+However, it is not enough.
 If you just have the Assistant on the OpenAI side, you might find it complicated and inconvenient to use.
 Everytime you want it to make an analysis on sales data, you have to go to the OpenAI side and copy the arguments from the chat history which then are used to put into tools like SQL and other visualisation tools, so you'll have the visualisation data you want.

 Is the purpose of all technologies the most convenient for users?
 I think absolutely yes.